JonJagger/cyber-dojo/README.md

 ```
 $ git diff 4 5 sandbox/filename
 ```
-It's much easier and more informative to just click on dashboard traffic light.
+It's much easier and more informative to just click on a dashboard traffic light.